 “On the one hand, shame is the deputy of an unwritten, partially internalized moral and social code, while on the other it is the defender of inner sincerity, the lattice of our deepest convictions.“

-The thing is, this shaming mechanism doesn’t always manifest itself in its positive form, and neither always is developed in a regulated and beneficial form.
+The thing is, this shaming mechanism doesn’t always manifest itself in its positive form, and neither is always developed in a regulated and beneficial form.
 What I mean by that is that many people might experience a kind of toxic shame in regards to their person.
 In such people, this shaming mechanism is disregulated and causes a person to excessively feel ashamed and in turn, restricts their self expression.
-In this case, shame might be associated with behaviours or situations that for others seem normal or like not a big deal.
+In this case, shame might be associated with behaviours or situations that for others seem normal or not being a big deal.
 If shame equals drawing firm boundaries between ourselves and others, such people would usually, metaphorically speaking, build their boundaries from titanium in comparison to more open people whose boundaries are made of solid bricks.
-Perhaps it’s a very secure option and quite positive in some light, however, such tight walls can entirely isolate the person from the reality itself.
+Perhaps it’s a very secure option and quite positive from some perspective, however, such tight walls can entirely isolate the person from the reality and other people.

 The great issue with this is that often such boundaries are not only produced in order to shield us from the world, but also from ourselves.
-Our inner critic always watches and guards us against committing actions that can provoke shame which is entirely caused by our own subjective feelings, reactions and judgements - or simply lack of self acceptance and unreal expectations.
+Our inner critic always watches and guards us against committing actions that can provoke shame.
+Such mechanism is almost entirely caused by our own subjective feelings, reactions and judgements - or simply lack of self acceptance and unreal expectations.

 The person’s life might become centred upon avoidance of shame which is often marked by stiffness, compulsions and obsessions, high anxiety, and general rigidity of thinking and behaving.

-The antidote to shame as well as to anxiety is humour.
+The antidote to shame, as well as to anxiety is humour.
 We cannot laugh at the object that brings us shame or anxiety at the same time.
-It is because we are driven to avoid these objects and to laugh at something means to pay attention to it and accept it in order to see a funny side of it.
-However, laughter does not resolve the problem of shame - it might in fact only cover a problem.
+It is because humour brings us closer to things we are driven to poke fun at, whereas shame and anxiety motivates us to escape anything we are embarrased about - this includes our own behaviour, personality traits, appearance.
+However, laughter does not resolve the problem of shame - it might, in fact, only cover a problem.
 To conquer shame, one needs to evaluate own internal and external boundaries and find any irrationalities that prevent self expression and poor connection with one’s self.